 Is Brooklyn safe to visit right now?

-Although Brooklyn is a safe city, crime still exists and as a tourist, you'll be at risk of some petty felonies.
+Although Brooklyn is a safe city, crime still exists and as a tourist, you'll be at risk of some petty crimes.
 Be aware of the possibility of muggers when walking around, although they are most common in dangerous neighborhoods.
-You should also be on guard while using public transport as pickpockets and petty thieves could be looking to relieve you of a few items.

 Although these crimes exist, there is no reason to stay at home from Brooklyn because it's a terrific place to visit.
-You'll still have a fun and safe vacation to Brooklyn if you use common sense and follow some of the safety tips that we'll introduce.
+You'll still have a fun and safe vacation to Brooklyn if you are aware and follow some of the safety tips that we'll introduce.
 Remember that your safety is ultimately your own responsibility, and experienced traveler or not, you should do additional research aside from this Brooklyn safety guide.

 Top petty crimes and scams in Brooklyn affecting tourists